A change in vision associated with an Acquired Brain Injury.

 Find out about the condition and how to access support.

-Homonymous hemianopia is another neurological vision impairment, or a condition that affects a person’s vision as a result of a stroke, an injury to the brain, or another type of major neurological event.
+Homonymous hemianopia is another neurological vision impairment or a condition that affects a person’s vision as a result of a stroke, an injury to the brain, or another type of major neurological event.

 Learn about the cause and impact of homonymous hemianopia, and how you can access support to maintain as much of your independence as possible.

-Assisting someone with vision impairment
+Assisting someone with low vision or blindness

 Learn practical ways you can provide support.